Q+A: Belle Abaya

 What are the key concepts that guide T-Cells’ work?

 Our key concepts are speaking respectfully, listening for understanding, and generously multiplying advocates and users of the T-Cells.
 “Speaking respectfully” means giving space to others to speak from their own perspective without interruption or condemnation.
 “Listening for understanding” means listening with a genuine desire to explore the others’ perspectives.
 Authentic conversations will lead people to reflect on their own thinking and transform their perspectives to include that of others.
 We want T-Cells to widen participants’ viewpoints and for the T-Cells practice to spread to as many people as possible.

-Tell us about your connection with the Public Conversations Project.
+Tell us about your connection with Essential Partners.

-The dialogue skills that the T-Cell espouses are founded on the principles crafted and promoted by the Public Conversations Project.
-This is why we invited PCP to help us train the first 60 guidance counselors in the T-Cell program.
+The dialogue skills that the T-Cell espouses are founded on the principles crafted and promoted by Essential Partners.
+This is why we invited EP to help us train the first 60 guidance counselors in the T-Cell program.
 Together, we married our ideas to create a dialogue model that took into consideration our young people’s particular needs, and our culture.
-What is special about the PCP approach is that it promotes authenticity, reduces defensiveness, increases curiosity and genuine interest, and boosts connectedness.
+What is special about the EP approach is that it promotes authenticity, reduces defensiveness, increases curiosity and genuine interest, and boosts connectedness.